If you're under the assumption your insurance allows you to drive any other motor with third-party cover, you could be breaking the law.

 But increasingly, many comprehensive policies do not offer this benefit without a catch.
 You’ll often have to request it, and pay for it as an extra.

-Many drivers believe that you can jump in someone else’s car and be covered third party by your insurance, provided that you are fully comp on yours and you have the owner’s permission.
+Many drivers believe that you can jump in someone else’s car and be covered third party by your insurance.
+Provided, that is, that you're fully comp on yours and you have the owner’s permission.

 But there are strict stipulations for this, and now some insurers are doing away with the driving-other-cars (DOC) benefit altogether.